-The role of the supervisor is to help their Residents or trainees with the preparation of their submissions.
-The supervisor is responsible for the quality of the residency and of the reporting results of this residency by his/her Resident.
+The role of the supervisor is to help their Residents with the preparation of their submissions.
+The supervisor is responsible for the quality of the residency and of the reporting results of this residency by the residents Resident.

-We recommend that supervisors check their Resident's annual reports carefully in terms or accuracy, presentation, English spelling and grammar.
-The Credentials Committee is available to help or answer any questions Residents or their supervisors may have in preparation of submissions to the CC (credentials@ecvs.org).
+It is recommended that supervisors check their Resident's annual reports carefully in terms or accuracy, presentation, English spelling and grammar.
+The Credentials Committee is available to help or answer any questions Residents or their supervisors may have in preparation of submissions to the committee (credentials@ecvs.org).